cooper530/Disney-Automated-Services/README.md

-##Disney Fastpass+ Finder

-Checks the availability for Walt Disney World Fastpasses
+#Disney Automated Services

+A collection of automated programs, including the Fastpass+ Finder, DVC Resale Checker, and Disney Reservation Checker by Jmandarino.

 ###Getting Started

-To start these libraries must be installed:
+To use all services these libraries must be installed:
 * Selenium
 * Tkinter
+* Twilio
 * Python 3.5 or later

+##Fastpass+ Finder

 ###How the Program Works